ToshioCP/Gobject-tutorial/src/sec2.src.md

 Therefore, `class1` points the class of `instance1` and `class2` points the class of `instance2` respectively.
 The addresses of the two classes are displayed.
 - 18-19: `g_object_unref` will be explained in the next subsection.
-It destroys the objects and the memory are freed.
+It destroys the objects and the memory is freed.

 Now, execute it.